Scheduled Orders

 • Purchase Orders

-Purchase Order Overview A purchase order is a process of requesting the items needed at the store from the vendor.
-The vendor receives the request via the purchase order number (electronic or manually) and fulfills the request for items in the ...
+Purchase Orders Overview A purchase order is the process of requesting the items needed at the store from the vendor.
+The vendor receives the request via the purchase order number (electronically or manually) and fulfills the request for items in the ...

 • Back Orders